I-develop-bugs-for-a-living/I-develop-bugs-for-a-living/README.md

 ### Hi there 👋

+I am a full stack software developer, mainly using Flask and Angular.
+But most of my apps are just clusterf*cks of technology I found interesting.

+Develop technology responsible and put the user first. :)

 <!--
 **I-develop-bugs-for-a-living/I-develop-bugs-for-a-living** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.